borisfernando/veriff-automation-quality-test/README.md

 ### Locally

-To run tests, the [script](scripts/start-tests.sh) will execute the following command:
+To run tests, the [script](scripts/start-tests.sh) (Docker's entrypoint) will execute the following command:
 ```bash
 $ npx playwright test
 ```